 Privacy, cyber security and data protection legislation around the world is comprehensive and complex and there has been a recent trend towards more stringent enforcement of requirements regarding protection and confidentiality of personal data.
 The restrictions imposed by such laws and regulations may limit the use and adoption of our products and services, reduce overall demand for our products and services, require us to modify our data handling practices and impose additional costs and burdens.
-With increasing enforcement of privacy, cyber security and data protection laws and regulations, there is no guarantee that we will not be subject to investigations, enforcement actions or other proceedings by governmental bodies or that our costs relating to privacy, data protection or cyber security laws and regulations will not increase significantly.
+With increasing enforcement of privacy, cyber security and data protection laws and regulations, there is no guarantee that we will not be subject to investigation, enforcement actions or other proceedings by governmental bodies or that our costs relating to privacy, data protection or cyber security laws and regulations will not increase significantly.
 Enforcement actions, investigations and other proceedings can be costly, require significant time and attention of management and other personnel and interrupt regular operations of our business.
 In addition, there has been a developing trend of civil lawsuits and class actions relating to breaches of consumer data held by large companies.
 While we have not been named in any such suits, we may be in the future, including if we were to suffer a security breach or incident.
-Any inability to adequately address concerns relating to privacy, data protection or cyber security, even if unfounded, or comply with applicable laws, regulations, policies, industry standards, contractual obligations or other legal obligations could result in additional cost and liability to us, damage our reputation, inhibit sales and adversely affect our business.
-Our actual or alleged failure to comply with applicable laws and regulations could result in investigations, enforcement actions or other proceedings against us, including fines and public censure, claims for damages by customers and other affected individuals, damage to our reputation and financial condition.
+Any inability to adequately address concerns relating to privacy, data protection or cyber security, even if unfounded, or comply with applicable laws, regulations, policies, industry standards, contractual obligations or other legal obligations could result in additional cost and regulations could result in investigation, enforcement actions could result in investigation, enforcement actions or other proceedings against us, including fines and public censure, claims for damages by customers and other proceedings concerns relating to privacy, data protection or cyber security, even if unfounded is or comply with applicable laws and regulations, policies, industry standards, contractual obligations or